Course

 • Guilt over her feelings

 Postpartum or puerperal psychosis is rare, affecting only 1-2 women for every 1,000 births.
-Most of the time, it will appear without any warning (2).
-Severe postpartum depression or postpartum psychosis is a medical emergency.
-Symptoms include:
+Most of the time, it will appear without any warning (1,4).
+Postpartum psychosis is a medical emergency, and women suspected of postpartum psychosis should be referred to urgent medical and psychiatric care immediately.
+Possible postpartum psychosis symptoms include:

 • Delusions